Who is Receivables Control Corporation?

 Should I contact or pay Receivables Control Corp?

-The best way to go about dealing with Receivables Control Corp is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Receivables Control Corporation for millions of clients nationwide.
+The best way to go about dealing with Receivables Control Corp is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Receivables Control Corporation for millions of clients nationwide.

 Will Receivables Control Corp sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you may never hear from or have to deal with Receivables Control Corp again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.